Appurtenances in Real Estate: Definition and Fixtures

 An appurtenant easement is a legal right attached to one piece of land (known as the dominant tenement) that allows the property owner to use a neighboring piece of land (the servient tenement) for a specific purpose.
 This type of easement is tied to the property, not to the individual, meaning it transfers with the property when it’s sold.

 For example, suppose you own land next to a lake but don’t have direct access to it.
-The owner of a neighboring parcel might grant you an appurtenant easement, allowing you to cross their land to access the lake for recreational purposes.
+The owner of a neighboring parcel might grant you one, allowing you to cross their land to access the lake for recreational purposes.
 This right would remain in place even if either property is sold to a new owner.

 Houses in a rural area.
 Real estate easements